 - Bring water and milk to a boil in a medium saucepan.

 - Stir in toasted oats.
-Reduce health to medium-low and simmer about 20 minutes or until oatmeal is soft and creamy, stirring occasionally.
+Reduce heat to medium-low and simmer about 20 minutes or until oatmeal is soft and creamy, stirring occasionally.

-- Remove from health and stir in 1 cup blueberries, walnuts, honey, and cinnamon.
-5. Spoon oatmeal into serving bowls and tip with remaining blueberries.
-Serves 4.
-Adapted from Driscolls.com
+- Remove from heat and stir in 1 cup blueberries, walnuts, honey and cinnamon.

 - 3 tablespoons mayonnaise